20 Worst Tourist Traps in Michigan

 Bronner’s Christmas Wonderland spans 96,000 square feet.
 It’s the world’s largest Christmas store with over 50,000 decorative items.

-Why It’s On This List: Reddit users consistently complain about overpriced mediocre food and question whether there’s anything worthwhile beyond the Christmas store.
+Why It’s On This List: Visitors consistently mention the food pricing relative to quality and question whether there’s much to see beyond the Christmas store.

 4. Abandoned Acres Farm, Sparta